Jim McDonald (electrical engineer): Career

-He highlighted the factors in energy which need to be taken in consideration if we are to achieve a decarbonised future - factors such as affordability, reliability, economic opportunity and public engagement.
+He highlighted the factors in energy which need to be taken in consideration if we are to achieve a decarbonised future – factors such as affordability, reliability, economic opportunity and public engagement.
 He spoke about the importance of leadership, policy making and resilient infrastructure in the goal towards creating a sustainable future.

 Honours and fellowships

-He was knighted in the 2012 Birthday Honours for services to education, engineering and the economy.
-He was appointed Knight Grand Cross of the Order of the British Empire (GBE) in the 2024 New Year Honours for services to engineering, education and energy.
+McDonald was knighted in the 2012 Birthday Honours for services to education, engineering and the economy.
+He was appointed a Knight Grand Cross of the Order of the British Empire (GBE) in the 2024 New Year Honours for services to engineering, education and energy.
+He was made a Knight of the Order of the Thistle (KT) in June 2026.

-McDonald is a Fellow of the Royal Society of Edinburgh, Royal Academy of Engineering, Institution of Engineering and Technology, the Institute of Physics, the Energy Institute, and the Institute of Electrical and Electronics Engineers.
+He was elected a Fellow of the Royal Society of Edinburgh (FRSE) and a Fellow of the Royal Academy of Engineering (FREng), both in 2003, and is also a Fellow of the Institution of Engineering and Technology (FIET), the Institute of Physics (FInstP), and of the Energy Institute (FEI) in the United Kingdom.
+In addition, he is a Fellow of the Institute of Electrical and Electronics Engineers (FIEEE) in the United States.

-He has also been honoured by overseas institutions as an Honorary Fellow of the Irish Academy of Engineering, Foreign Fellow of the Chinese Society for Electrical Engineering and as International Member of the US-based National Academy of Engineering.
+McDonald has also been honoured by foreign institutions as an Honorary Fellow of the Irish Academy of Engineering, a Foreign Fellow of the Chinese Society for Electrical Engineering and an International Member of the US-based National Academy of Engineering.

 He was inducted into the Scottish Engineering Hall of Fame in 2024.